arayabrain/multiagent-bmi-webui-collab/README.md

     sudo apt install libpugixml1v5  # Install dependencies sudo dpkg -i liblsl-1.16.2-focal_amd64.deb
     ```
 - On Windows, you need to open ports for the WebRTC UDP communication.
 Open Windows Firewall settings (`wf.msc`) and create a new inbound rule to allow UDP ports `49152-65535`.
-Also, check the network settings of any antivirus software.
-- You may need to comment out `max_episode_steps` of the environment you use to remove the episode time limit.
+Some antivirus software also implement additional firewall rules (ESET, Avast, etc...), so make sure to disable them or add exceptions if the robots are not being rendered into the UI.
     - `FrankaPickPlaceSingle4Col-v1` in `robohive_multi/envs/single_arms/__init__.py`
     - `FrankaPickPlaceMulti4Robots4Col-v1` in `robohive_multi/envs/multi_arms/__init__.py`